 - Select the account(s) for which I wanted to receive paper bills.

 Here’s a screenshot of how that looks on Wellsfargo.com:

 The online process is similar for many other financial institutions.
 Here are some instructions for a few major banks.

 - Bank of America: Log in to your account online and go to Profile & Settings within Online Banking and select the Paperless settings link.

-- Chase: Log in to your account online and choose the Paperless button within an account summary or Account management under the Profile and settings icon in the top right corner of your browser.
+- Chase: Log in to your account online and choose the Paperless button within the account summary.
+Or select Account settings under the Profile and Settings icon in the top right corner of your browser.

 “I want you to have that forced behavior when that bill comes in and you open that envelope,” Clark says.
 “Face the music.
 Look at each charge.
 Look at each page.
 See where the money is going and get it under control.”